-As Tennessee’s first comprehensive stroke center, TriStar Skyline is considered a national leader in neuroscience.
-That means we strive to pioneer new ways to bring care to our patients.
-From telehealth technology, to the advanced treatments for epilepsy or stroke, we make top-notch neurological care more accessible to patients in Middle Tennessee.
+TriStar Skyline is Tennessee’s first comprehensive stroke center and is considered a national leader in neuroscience.
+From telehealth technology, to advanced treatments for epilepsy and stroke, we make top-notch neurological care easily accessible to patients in Middle Tennessee.

 - Emergency medical providers

 For a free physician referral, call TriStar MedLine® at (615)342-1919 .

 Neurological conditions we treat

 - Vascular malformations

 - Nervous system infections, like meningitis, encephalitis, Guillain-Barre

 - Movement disorders

 - Headache and chronic pain